JaBin0/Point-In-Polygon/Readme.md

 Points cannot be removed

 ## Bugs
+### Point y is equal y of one of the node
 There is bug in the computation, when point has exact same y value as one of the lines.
+Therfore when calculating this point belong to the two lines so from algorithm point of view halfline is crossing two lines not one.
+(Because this app is only exercise I do not intend to fix that)

 <img src="./notes/bug_01.png" width="640" height="400">